What are Capstone Senior Design Projects?

 These projects culminate in the high-energy Undergraduate Engineering Expo in May where students present their Capstone Senior Project posters and demonstrate their prototypes.
 The annual event routinely attracts thousands of people, including industry representatives.

 In addition to the undergraduate Bachelor's degree in Computer Science mentioned above, the School of Electrical Engineering and Computer Science offers a Post-Baccalaureate degree in Computer Science.
 This program's capstone project is one term long instead of three, and online students generally present their capstone projects to employers at a Career Showcase event in Portland during June and December.

 During the 2020-2021 academic year, online students will be able to enroll for the first time in the undergraduate Bachelor's degree program, including its three-term capstone sequence.
 Further details will be provided as the degree rolls out.

-Each capstone project has a client that the project team works with.
-These clients come from industry, research, non-profits, and the general population.
-The only requirement for the client is that you care about the project and are willing to work with your student team for at least one hour per week for the project duration.
-Clients can have any skill level in EECS so don't be intimidated!
+Each capstone project has at least one mentor.
+These mentors come from a wide array of backgrounds.
+You can be in industry, a faculty, working at a non-profit, or just a person from the community.
+The only requirement is that you care about the project and are willing to work with your student team for at least one hour per week for the project duration.
+You can have any skill level in EECS so don't be intimidated!

 Videos of some past projects:

 How big of a project can be done (Project Scope)?

 Project scope is typically what you would assign one summer intern.
 Projects should be non-critical path.
 Ideally, projects represent a complete system or product that integrates analysis, simulation, and software and hardware design as appropriate.
 If you are unsure that your project is a good fit, we encourage you to submit it and we will reach out to discuss it with you.